JeongHyunsung/JeongHyunsung.github.io/readme.md

 ## Features
 - Considering UX as important, I applied responsive design throughout the site
-- Auth0 was used to implement login
+- googla oauth was used to implement login
 - All development steps are carried out in Codespace environment